 Home staging is both art and science.
-From a cost perspective, focus on the exterior of a residence first.
-This is wise for two reasons.
+In Punta Gorda, this is best accomplished by focusing on the exterior of a residence first.
+This is true for two reasons.
 First, the outside of a property is the first impression a buyer of real estate receives when arriving at the curb.
 This is referred to as curb appeal.
 This is especially important to the photos that are uploaded and presented to potential buyers in an on-line real estate search.
-In Sothwest Florida, the outer residence is as important as the interior.
+In a Sunbelt community like Punta Gorda, the outer residence is as important as the interior.
 The second reason for focusing on the exterior of a property is that it is just plain inexpensive.

 Landscaping, cleaning cobwebs, and even painting are relatively cheap.
 Especially when compared with many interior home staging strategies.
 When looking outside, it is common to freshen up curb appeal with mature landscaping and dark-brown mulch.
 Also, invest in four or five over-sized urns at your local nursery.
 Use them in the front area to accommodate flowers or other flowering plants.
 Purchase urns and place them at strategic locations on the exterior.
 Use drip irrigation to keep plants and flowers blooming.
 As an experienced real estate agent and broker, we know this works.

-While still focused on cost and economy, place urns at the rear of the home.
+Place urns at the rear of the home too.
 Around a pool is a good idea.
 Creating the feeling of a private oasis is a good idea.
 Luxury homes with pools are good examples of where this type of home staging would apply.
 Also, using rich looking (dark brown) mulch around trees and bushes is also a must.
 If you are having a landscaper do the work, insist on the color.
 Ask to approve the color before application.
 These home staging tips will yield great results for sellers.

 Lastly, do not forget cleaning.
 It is also worth your time.
 It can really help sales results too.
 Clean after finishing all the work.
 After moving around the landscaping materials.
 That can cause a bit of a mess.
 Use a broom first.
 Then power wash second to finish off the project.
 Call us to discuss home staging and saving on real estate commissions at your property.